Covariance Analysis

 The current sample of observations in the workfile, “1 100”, will be used by default, and EViews will perform listwise exclusion of cases with missing values to balance the sample if necessary.

-Click on OK to accept the defaults, and the group display changes to show the covariances between the variables in the group.
+Click on to accept the defaults, and the group display changes to show the covariances between the variables in the group.
 The sheet header clearly shows that we have computed the covariances for the data.
 Each cell of the table shows the variances and covariances for the corresponding variables.
 We see that the rates of return are positively related, though it is difficult to tell at a glance the relative strengths of the relationships.

 Statistics

 Let us now consider some of the options in the dialog in greater detail.
-The first section of the dialog, labeled Statistics, controls the statistics to be calculated, and the method of displaying our results.
+The first section of the dialog, labeled , controls the statistics to be calculated, and the method of displaying our results.

 The checkboxes below the dropdown menu identify the statistics to be computed.
 Most of the statistics are self-explanatory, but a few deserve a quick mention

-If you select Kendall’s tau from the Method dropdown, the checkbox area changes to provide you with choices for a different set of covariance statistics.
+If you select from the dropdown, the checkbox area changes to provide you with choices for a different set of covariance statistics.
 In addition to the previously offered number of cases and obs, and the sum of weights, EViews allows you to display Kendall’s tau-a and tau-b, the raw concordances and discordances, Kendall’s score statistic, and the probability value for the score statistic.

 In this example, we perform ordinary covariance analysis and display multiple statistics in a single table.
 We see that all of the correlations are positive, and significantly different from zero at conventional levels.
-Displaying the Correlation instead of Covariance makes it easier to see that the two chemical companies, Allied and DuPont are more highly correlated with each other than they are with the oil company Exxon.
+Displaying the instead of makes it easier to see that the two chemical companies, Allied and DuPont are more highly correlated with each other than they are with the oil company Exxon.

 Note that the multiple table results make it easier to compare correlations across variables, but more difficult to relate a given correlation to the corresponding probability and number of cases.

-A third major class of measures of association is based on Kendall’s tau (see “Kendall’s Tau”).
+“Kendall’s Tau”).
 Briefly, Kendall’s tau for two variables is based on the number of concordances and discordances between the orderings of the variables for all possible comparisons of observations.
 If the number of concordances and discordances are roughly the same, there is no association between the variables, relatively large numbers of concordances suggest a positive relationship between the variables, and conversely for relatively large numbers of discordances.

 The results are similar to those obtained from ordinary and Spearman correlations, though the tau-b measures of association are somewhat lower than their counterparts.